H-Studio logo

 1. Shorter time-to-market: External teams start without onboarding losses.
 At software studios like H-Studio Berlin, the architecture is defined in the first week, so actual development starts without delay.

-2. Access to specialised competence: Whether GDPR-compliant database architecture, CI/CD pipelines, or specific frontend frameworks — a specialised external team already brings this expertise, without you having to build it internally.
+2. Access to specialised competence: Whether privacy-aware database architecture, CI/CD pipelines, or specific frontend frameworks — a specialised external team already brings this expertise, without you having to build it internally.

 3. Flexible scaling: Project load fluctuates.
 With external teams, you can scale developer capacity up and down without making personnel decisions.

-4. GDPR-compliant implementation: In the DACH region, data protection is not an optional requirement.
-Qualified external teams know GDPR requirements, implement data-protection-compliant data flows, and document processing processes audit-ready.
+4. Implementation with GDPR requirements in mind: In the DACH region, data protection is not an optional requirement.
+Qualified external teams know GDPR requirements, implement privacy-aware data flows, and document processing processes in an audit-oriented way.

 5. Cost control through transparency: With clearly defined delivery packages and milestones, founders can have their development costs estimated upfront, instead of working in unlimited hourly projects.